Vyral/matt-durbin/_posts/2019-09-24-the-latest-developments-across-our-county-markets.md

 {% include youtube.html %}

-Here’s a quick overview of how real estate trends have changed since August of last year for five counties: Allegheny, Washington, Westmoreland, Butler, and Beaver Counties.
+Here’s a quick overview of how real estate trends have changed since August of last year for five counties: Allegheny, Washington, Westmoreland, Butler, and Beaver counties.

 **New Listings:**<br>Out of all five counties we’re tracking, only Washington saw an increase in the number of new listings on the market.
 Year-over-year, 3% more homes came on the Washington County market in August.
 That’s good because as we all know, there’s a general lack of inventory in our market.